gnuradio/hugo-website/content/grcon/grcon19/about.md

 # About the Conference

 GRCon is the annual GNU Radio conference, first held in 2011.
-It has grown in size every year, and we expect 2017 to be our biggest conference, yet.
 With a stellar program and engaging events, our attendees report an extremely high satisfaction level year after year.
 In the GRCon16 Attendee Survey, 53% of conference attendees rated the conference as an overall five-out-of-five, and 42% rated it as a four-out-of-five.

 GRCon19 will continue many of the successful program aspects from previous years, and add some new items, as well.